 My first nap in the first trimester was on a Saturday or Sunday.
 I was feeling grouchy and a bit depressed.
 I didn’t understand why I felt so bad until I just laid down on my bed and quickly fell asleep for the next few hours.

 Now I didn’t lie down because I wanted to take a nap.
 I laid down because I was being huffy and emotional.
 I basically wanted to be left alone to pout.
 Then it just happened I fell asleep.
 When I woke up a few hours later I felt so much better with a much more positive frame of mind.

 That was the day I learned the power of taking a nap.

 THE PLAGUE A.K.A MORNING SICKNESS

 Morning sickness doesn’t always happen in the morning, it can strike at anytime when pregnant.
-Some woman are lucky enough not to have to deal with this crap but for most woman it is a reality.
-Somethings may work for one woman while it may not work for another.
+Some women are lucky enough not to have to deal with this crap, but for most women, it is a reality.
+Some things may work for one woman while they may not work for another.
 So you will have to figure out what works best for you.

 4. CREATE A MORNING SICKNESS KIT

 - Saltines- My Grandmother swears by saltines for an upset stomach.
 I found it did help.